If you are blogging to promote yourself or your company, then there are two trends you need to be very concerned about…

 There are two key benefits to using Facebook Comment box for your comments:

 - Distribution – Using this plugin allows you to spread a discussion onto Facebook.
-When a user keeps the “Post to Facebook” box checked their comment will show up on their Facebook streams, exposing their comment and your blog post (and the link) to their friends.
+When users keep the “Post to Facebook” box checked, their comments will show up on their Facebook streams, exposing their comments and your blog post (and the link) to their friends.

 That last point allows your friends to now comment on the discussion by liking or replying to your comment, which is done directly in Facebook.
 However, these discussions are all linked and connected back to your site.
 This perfect social commenting ecosystem is why Raven Tools made the switch to Facebook Comment Box.

 Unfortunately, this plugin renders your comments in an iFrame (yes, that means Facebook owns your comments), which search engines will not crawl.

 The workaround is to grab the comments from the API…

 …and stick them in the body of your page behind the comments box.
 But that’s a lot of work, so you need to decide if the advantages gained in social sharing are worth the losses in SEO impact.

 More and more people are accessing the Internet via their smart phones.
 Unfortunately, most websites and blogs are not mobile phone friendly.
 That means you need to get your site ready for mobile use…or miss out on opportunities to spread your content in a new way.